skhabiri/skhabiri.github.io/_posts/2020-07-28- Evaluation of multi-class classification techniques on the forest cover type dataset.md

 comments: true
 ---

 In this post, common machine learning techniques, such as feature engineering, data transformation, Cross validation, and hyperparameter tuning are applied to a several regression-based and tree-based classifiers.
 For this comparative analysis the [Covertype dataset](https://archive.ics.uci.edu/ml/datasets/Covertype) from UCI machine learning repository is used to predict the type of forest coverage from one of the 7 categories.
 This is a single-label multi-class classification with equal weight classes.
+For this work we selected the following multi-class classifiers:
+* Logistic Regression
+* Ridge Regression
+* Random Forest
+* Gradient Boosting
+* XGBoost

 * **Dataset information:**
 Researchers at the Department of Forest Sciences at Colorado State University collected over half a million measurements from tree observations from four areas of the Roosevelt National Forest in Colorado.
 All observations are cartographic variables (no remote sensing) from 30-meter x 30-meter sections of forest.